asaikali/docker-compose-postgres/README.md

 natively.
 The port numbers on the diagram are the same for docker on linux.
 Setting up the containers with pre-configured connectivity is a bit tricky.
 Read on for the gory details.

-# Setting up the docker-compose volumes and network
+# Setting up the docker-compose volumes, configs, and network

 We will break down the [docker-compose.yml](docker-compose.yml)  into parts and explain how each part works.

 ```yaml
 volumes: